thoughtis/jw-player-showcase/README.md

 ### 404s

-- If a video or playlist is not during the `template_redirect` action, a 404 is returned and the request is redirected to the 404 template.
+- If a video or playlist is not found during the `template_redirect` action, a 404 is returned and the request is redirected to the 404 template.
 - If the config is not found or fails, the `/videos` route will still render, but with an empty array of playlists.

 ## API Interactions and Caching

 ### Config

 - Both playlists and video depend on successful retrieval of the config file.
-It contains a list of playlists to display at the `/video` route.
+It contains a list of playlists to display at the `/videos` route.
 - Config is cached for 1 hour

 ### Playlists